mobile marketing strategy

 For mobile organic traffic, hire a professional to target mobile users with SEO.
 This long process may take up to a year or even more.

 Assign a person for your social media.
-Improve your social media presence because out of 4.90 billion active social media users, 4.47 billion are active mobile social media users.
-That’s 91.41%.
-Social media is a good medium to share your content, and most platforms offer some advanced advertising tools dedicated to mobile.
+Improve your social media presence because out of the 4.90 billion active social media users, 4.47 billion are active mobile social media users or 91.41%.
+Social media is a good medium for sharing content, and most platforms offer some advanced advertising tools dedicated to mobile.

 SIDENOTE.
 Focus only on social media platforms that are relevant to your business.
 LinkedIn is an appropriate platform for a cryptocurrency exchange because its users are there with professional or business-related interests.
 Instagram isn’t, for obvious reasons.

-Assign a person to take care of the ad platforms.
-Through ad platforms, you can do search, display, in-app, push notifications, and even SMS ads.
-Schedule planning shouldn’t take more than one or two days.
+Assign a person to manage the ad platforms.
+These platforms allow for search, display, in-app, push notifications, and even SMS ads.
+Schedule planning should take no more than one or two days.

 The budget is another one-man job.
-It is important to take into consideration the maximum budget allocated for internal resources, external resources, professional services, advertising, and link building.
+It is important to consider the maximum budget allocated for internal resources, external resources, professional services, advertising, and link building.

 5. Evaluate Your Mobile Marketing

 First and foremost, you need to review the SMART objectives.
-You set a deadline for your goals, so once you meet the due date, see in what proportion you reached the targets.
+You set a deadline for your goals, so once you meet the due date, see how much you have reached the targets.

 You do the same with the second goal.
-After 3 months have passed, you will check the number of signups that took place through your mobile website and see if you have gotten more or less than 10,000 new accounts.
+After 3 months, you will check the number of signups through your mobile website and see if you have gotten more or less than 10,000 new accounts.

-When measuring this goal, make sure to separate mobile revenue from the others.
+When measuring this goal, separate mobile revenue from the others.
 It’s important to be as accurate as possible here because you want to measure the results of your mobile marketing efforts.

 Secondly, check if your activities fit into the budget.